Diplomatic Missions Self-Guided Driving Tour

 Although not of architectural significance, this site is interesting due to the dual occupancy.
 It is unusual for countries to do this but not unknown.
 Elsewhere in Canberra Cuba and Morocco share a single building and the government of Estonia is contactable through the Finnish Embassy.

 6 Perth Ave

 The chancery design echoes forts of the French Foreign Legion.
 The War Memorial in the grounds is a token of gratitude to the Australian soldiers who fought and died in France.
 The pillar of a gilded bronze sculpture, ‘Winged Victory’, includes the names of battles involving Australian troops.

 4 Perth Ave

 This building is a modern interpretation of the Mughal inspired building style typical of Pakistan, demonstrating the symmetry and balance of that architecture.
 A striking addition is the mural on the exterior wall by Shehzar Abro depicting two early leaders of Pakistan – Muhammad Ali Jinnah and Allama Iqbal.

-16. High Commission of South Africa
+16. South African High Commission

 2 Perth Ave